Is a 5-page or longer executive resume a big mistake?

 Whew!
 Take a breath and congratulate yourself for compiling all this information.

 Don’t be surprised if you have 20 or more pages of content, plus bulging folders of supporting documentation.

 But I’ll bet you uncovered some juicy nuggets you forgot all about.
 Things that could be very important to certain employers.

-Whether you do the work yourself or hire a career professional, you’re ready to go.
+Whether you do the writing yourself or hire a career professional, you’re ready to go.

 More About Executive Resume Writing and Job Search

 Need help with personal branding, your LinkedIn profile, resume and biography, and getting your executive job search on track . . . to land a great-fit new gig?